In 2015, Citizens Advice reported a dramatic rise in people seeking help about penalties for parking on private land – trebling from 16,300 to 50,000.

 If the car park operator is not accredited, then they will be unable to get hold of your details via the DVLA and will find it hard to pursue you.
 It has been known for some motorists to make the process easier because they write to the operator to complain about having a ticket put on their car, and in doing so, provide them with their name and address.

-Don't get caught out by the NEW speeding fines for 2017
+Don't get caught out by the new speeding fines

 The most common type of parking ticket is a Penalty Charge Notice (PCN) issued by local authorities if you park incorrectly or for too long on public land.